Commercial space wanted

 It is very important that you make a good ad that describes your premises and your contact information clearly.
 Remember to take some good pictures of your premises so that the tenants can see what they are renting.

 You post your ad directly here on Companyspace.com, which is one of the worlds largest portals and search engine for available business premises.
-Companyspace.com is used by almost all companies that are in search of new premises.
+Companyspace.com is used by most companies that are in search of new premises.
 In other words, by advertising your premises on Companyspace.com, you expose the commercial premises to a large part of the companies looking for premises at any given time.

 Contact companies looking for business premises directly